 We generally enter into non-competition agreements with our employees and certain key consultants.
 These agreements prohibit our employees and certain key consultants, if they cease working for us, from competing directly with us or working for our competitors or clients for a limited period of time.
 We may be unable to enforce these agreements under the laws of the jurisdictions in which our employees work and it may be difficult for us to restrict our competitors from benefitting from the expertise our former employees or consultants developed while working for us.
 For example, Israeli courts have required employers seeking to enforce non-compete undertakings of a former employee to demonstrate that the competitive activities of the former employee will harm one of a limited number of material interests of the employer which have been recognized by the courts, such as the secrecy of a company's confidential commercial information or the protection of its intellectual property.
 If we cannot demonstrate that such interests will be harmed, we may be unable to prevent our competitors from benefiting from the expertise of our former employees or consultants and our ability to remain competitive may be diminished.
-In addition, the Israeli Supreme Court ruled in 2012 that an employee who receives a patent or contributes to an invention during his employment may be allowed to seek compensation for it from their employer, even if the employee's contract of employment specifically states otherwise and the employee has transferred all intellectual property rights to the employee to claim their right for royalties.
-As a result, it is unclear if, and to what extent, our employees may be able to claim compensation with respect to our future revenue.
+In addition, although the employment agreements of our employees include a waiver of royalties related to intellectual property generated by the employee during his employment.
+In view of recent Israeli case law, these waivers may be deemed insufficient and our employees could be able to assert claims for compensation with respect to our future revenue.
 As a result, we may receive less revenue from future products if such claims are successful which in turn could impact our future profitability.